 b) Will maintain liaison with the CCAC Secretariat, and inform the Secretariat of any changes to their program: to the Senior Administrator responsible for animal care and use, the chairperson of the ACC, or the veterinary or senior animal care personnel;

 c) Will submit complete and accurate animal use information in the CCAC Animal Use Data Form (AUDF) format for all protocols annually (animal use information for each calendar year must be submitted by March 31 of the following year) and also in pre-assessment documentation;

-d) Will develop a crisis management program for the animal facilities and for the animal care and use program, in conjunction with any general portfolio, branch or program crisis management plan(s).
+d) Will develop a crisis management program for the animal facilities and for the animal care and use program, in conjunction with any general research centre, branch or program crisis management plan(s).
 This program will detail plans in the event of power outages (short and prolonged), work stoppages, fires, natural disasters, large chemical spills and other similar crises, and must include a communications plan for addressing public and media inquiries on issues related to animal use;

 e) Should, from time to time, sponsor seminars or workshops on the use of animals in science and the ethics of animal experimentation, and encourage as many animal users, animal caregivers, students, ACC members and other interested parties to attend as possible;

 f) Will seek to raise awareness about animal research within the organization in order to demonstrate the organization's efforts in promoting animal welfare and to allay concerns regarding animal experimentation;